josin-1/Semester_4_Projekt/README.md

 # Microcontroller Programming Project / 4th Semester
-This Project was made during a lecture in Microcontroller-Programming for a Bachelor's Degree in Applied Electronics, made by *Johra-Markus Singh* and *Sebastian Heide*
+This Project was made during a lecture in Microcontroller-Programming for a Bachelor's Degree in Applied Electronics, made by *J.-M. Singh* and *S. Heide*

 ## Key Components
 - LCD 20x4 with PCF8574 Port Expander